-Access to the development pod of 40 multifamily dwelling units, on the northeast portion of the site (Parcel 3), is proposed from Adelphi Road by means of a private driveway into the site.
+Access to the development pod of 40 multifamily dwelling units on the northeast portion of the site (proposed Parcel 3) is proposed from Adelphi Road by means of a private driveway into the site.
 A variation from Section 24-121(a)(3) is requested because Adelphi Road is an existing arterial roadway to which direct vehicular access is not permitted, in accordance with the provision above.
-The applicant has requested a variation from this requirement in accordance with Section 24-113, which sets forth the following required findings for approval of a variation (in BOLD), followed by the findings of the Planning Board:
+The applicant has requested a variation from this requirement in accordance with Section 24-113 which sets forth the following required findings for approval of a variation (in BOLD), followed by staff comment: